Following up on a previous post about Singlish or Singaporean English, this time we will talk about some Singlish words and expressions.

 So, here they are!

-- Boh Liao = Nothing better to do
+- Boh Liao = Nothing better to do, feeling bored.

-- Cheem = difficult, complicated, complex – usually used by students when they find their studies hard to understand
+- Cheem/Cham = difficult, complicated, complex – usually used by students when they find their studies hard to understand.

-- Relak one corner = go seat on one corner do your own thing, nothing better to do, anti-social.
-For example, telling someone to just go relax and maybe play guitar on the corner
+- Relak one corner = go sit at one corner to do your own thing, nothing better to do, anti-social.
+For example, telling someone to just go relax and maybe play guitar on the corner.

 - Wan = referring to an object/person, used at the end of a sentence.
 For example, “Zhen Min is very smart wan, lah!” (notice: an expressive word from no.4 is used in the end as well)